Sebastian-Wosek/loan-approval/README.md

 This is a Loan Approval Classification task.
 Using the dataset from Kaggle (https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data), I will use machine learning models with the help of Apache Spark, to check their performance.

-Till now I did the description and analysis of the initial dataset, also handling outliers in the dataset.
-Next step: Fixing the imbalanced target variable.
+# Progress:

+Till now I did:
+- Data exploration and initial analysis: histograms, correlation matrix
+- Implementing some changes in dataset: changing categorical data to numeric type, handling outliers, balancing dataset, standarization
+- Running Rndom Forest model with hiperparameters tuning

-Technologies I used:
+# Technologies I used:
 * jupiter notebook
 * python
-* python libraries (pandas, matplotlib)
+* python libraries (pandas, matplotlib, imblearn, pyspark)

+# Future development

+- implementing more models
+- implementing Kafka